RoryQo/Personal-Website/README.md

    - **Certifications**: Modify `certifications.html` to include any relevant certifications you have obtained.

 3. **Style Adjustments**:
    - Edit `styles.css` to change fonts, colors, and layout styles according to your preferences.
-This will help you personalize the look and feel of your resume.
+This will help you personalize the look and feel of your website.

 ## Template Structure
-- **index.html**: Main HTML file for the resume.
+- **index.html**: Main HTML file for the website.
 - **projects.html**: Details about your projects.
 - **education.html**: Your educational qualifications.
 - **experience.html**: Professional experience overview.